ska-telescope/developer.skatelescope.org/src/development/cplusplus-codeguide.rst

 Including the version number
 """"""""""""""""""""""""""""
-There is a template configuration file that demonstates how to pull in the version number into the code base.
+There is a template configuration file that demonstrates how to pull in the version number into the code base.
 We do this in a few  steps.
 First the Semantic Version number is held in plain text in version.txt.
 This is done so that it is easy to "bump" the version number on code changes.
 The second stage is the the